Leofariasrj25/leofariasrj25/README.md

 ### Born to code, human after all!

-- 🧑‍💻 I'm a junior software developer.
+- 🧑‍💻 Software Developer.
-- 👨‍🎓 I'm studying software engineering at 42|Rio.
+- 👨‍🎓 studying software engineering at 42|Rio.
 - 📖 Currently learning: docker and containers.
 - 💻 Passionate about tech and the future.
 - 🥅 2023 Goals: Learn more about IA, cryptocurrencies, and augmented reality